Celebration Chocolate Cupcakes

 Transfer cupcakes in pans to wire racks for about 10 minutes until the tins are cool to the touch.
 Once the tins are cool, remove the cupcakes from the pans, and transfer to the wire racks.
 Let the cupcakes cool completely before frosting.

 In a large bowl (or in a stand mixer), combine the melted butter and cocoa powder powder until smooth.
 Now, alternately mix in the milk and powdered sugar, beating (on medium speed) to spreading consistency.
 Add another tablespoon or so of milk, if necessary.
-Mix in vanilla and golden syrup / light corn syrup.
+Mix in vanilla and light corn syrup.